Volkswagen Id.3 variants

 6000 miles

-You get a smooth, quiet driving experience with nippy acceleration.
-Electric cars can be cheap to recharge and are exempt from road tax for now, and the most popular ID.3 can manage over 250 miles between charges.
-It might look a similar size to a Golf but there’s much more space inside the ID.3.
-Meanwhile, boosting its green credentials is the fact that production of the ID.3 is carbon neutral.
+The Volkswagen ID.3 delivers a smooth, quiet driving experience with nippy acceleration.
+Electric cars are very cheap to run if you can charge at home, and the most popular ID.3 models can manage over 250 miles between charges.
+It might look a similar size to a Golf but there’s much more space inside the ID.3 for passengers to stretch out.

-There are a few too many trim levels, which we’ll explain here.
-But for some of its time on sale, the Life trim has been the only option, so you may find more of these than any other spec.
-All ID.3s get LED headlights, front and rear parking sensors, auto wipers, heated seats, adaptive cruise control and a 10-inch touchscreen with sat nav and DAB radio.
+There's a wide variety of different trims and packs available for the ID.3 All models get LED headlights, front and rear parking sensors, auto wipers, heated seats, adaptive cruise control and a 10-inch touchscreen with sat nav and DAB radio.

 Volkswagen ID.3 FAQs